harness/developer-hub/docs/platform/secrets/secrets-management/add-an-aws-secret-manager.md

 You have two options to provide the AWS Access Key, **Plaintext** or **Encrypted**.

-- For **Plaintext**, you can directly add the Access Key under the **AWS - Access Key Id** in plain text format.
+- For **Plaintext**, you can directly add the Access Key under the **AWS - Access Key Id** in plaintext format.

 - For **Encrypted**:

   - Select **Create or Select a Secret**.

-  - In the secret settings dialog, you can create/select a [Secret](/docs/platform/secrets/add-use-text-secrets) and enter your AWS Access Key as it's value.
+  - In the **Create or Select an Existing Secret** dialog, you can create/select a [Secret](/docs/platform/secrets/add-use-text-secrets) and enter your AWS Access Key as its value.

-  - The AWS Access Key is the AWS Access Key ID for the IAM user you want to use to connect to secret manager.
+  - The AWS Access Key is the AWS Access Key ID for the IAM user you want to use to connect to the secret manager.

   ![](../../secrets/static/add_aws_sm_plaintext.png)